ReactOnAuth/Solana-Rent-Collector/README.md

 ## File Format

-Your wallet file should be a plain text file with one private key per line:
+Your wallet file should be a .txt file with one private key per line.
+(You can import multiple .txt files) It can be a mix of private keys and public keys in the .txt file, the importing thing is that they are on separated lines.

 ```
 4NwwCq5bBmDwkvBkujMV19khLcYwCzLciqB3gJt7jJkX...
 5PqR8vN2mK9wL3xJ7hF4tY6uI1oP9sA2dG8fH3jK6l...
 ...
 ```

 ## Configuration